leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 ## BRAT cIS

 Age of Activity: Assessing age of activity will primarily rely on looking at how old the chewed wood looks.
 When beavers chew trees down they usually leave a pile of wood chips behind.
-Both the color of these and the stump of the tree they came from can be used to estimate when a beaver
+Both the color of these and the stump of the tree can be used to estimate how fresh a cut is.
+Another sign of activity can be how intact and maintained the dams look or by the food scraps floating in a pond.

 Anabranch: Branches from the main stem of the river that rejoin the river downstream.